MaikDulle/MaikDulle.github.io/_posts/2022-08-14-Zombies-in-Bremen-SIR.md

 place is most likely the starting point of the apocalypse.

 Note.
-I didnt not come up with the model specification myself, but was rather inspired by a cool projects you can find here:
+I didnt not come up with the model specification myself, but was rather inspired by a cool project you can find here:
 <http://maxberggren.se/2014/11/27/model-of-a-zombie-outbreak/>

 ## Spread model